FerRacimo/PhenoGraph/README.md

 # Running PhenoGraph

 The command line options for PhenoGraph are as follows.
-The first 3 options (input file names) are required:
+The first 3 options (input file names) are required.
+We recommend tweaking the size of the proposal steps to obtain adequate MCMC acceptance probabilities.

     Rscript RunPhenotype.R \
     -g [GWAS input file name; default: NULL] \